A painting Master's program with international draw

 The School of Art and Design at Alfred University offers graduate study in multiple divisional areas: Ceramic Art, Electronic Integrated Arts, Sculpture/Dimensional Studies (concentration in either glass art or sculpture) and Painting.
 Applicants should make clear to which MFA program they are applying.

 All applications are made through the Graduate Admissions Office and must include supporting documents and portfolio.
-Applications are accepted on a rolling bases until spots are filled.
+Application deadline is February 15, 2024.
 Only completed applications will be forwarded to the Faculty Review Committee.

 Accepted applicants must make a $200 deposit and return a signed contract as directed in the notification of acceptance or their acceptance becomes void.